echoprotocol/echowiki/api-reference/echo-operations/contracts.md

 ## contract_whitelist_operation

 Manage the blacklist and whitelist pool of the contract.
+For more informattion see `Whitelisting and Blacklisting` section in [fee pool](/advanced/contract-fee-pool.md)

 This operation is used to manage accounts in whitelist and blacklist of the specified contract.